 Head of Humanities Department: Mrs. M. Timberlake

 Email Address: firstname.lastname@example.org

 Through the study of History, pupils are able to develop a range of skills and abilities - particularly those related to finding out about the past, explaining what happened and what people then and now think about what happened.
 As they move up through the school, their skills are refined and developed through more advanced source analysis and high level thinking skills.
 The History teaching staff also work hard to support progress in English, Mathematics and Citizenship in all lessons.

-- The Aztecs
+The Ancient Aztecs

-- Native Peoples of the Americas
+Black Peoples of the Americas

 In this unit, pupils learn about black peoples within American society.
 They begin by analysis the British involvement in the Trans-Atlantic slave trade (using a range of historical sources) before considering the changing experiences of the black community, as well as changes within America as a whole, as black people moved from slavery to freedom, and towards equality.
 There are opportunities to examine the varied part played by black people in American life and culture, and to reflect upon the nature of ‘freedom’ in America.